xTunner/frontend/README.md

 foreman start # (or) goreman start
 ```

-You can also use `docker-compose`, in which case you need to start figwheel separately.
+If you're using Docker for Mac, you can also use `docker-compose`, in which case you need to start figwheel separately.

 ```
 docker-compose up -d